ghoomfrog/silili/README.md

 - *maj* is a sideways flat hand with fingers bent 90 degrees near the ear.
 - *wil* is pointing to the chest and doing a twirling gesture.
 - *kan* is pointing to the temple of the head.
+- *tinki* is repeatedly tapping the temple of the head.
 - *waka* is a backward fist, not near the head or chest.
 - *paw* is an OK hand near the ear.
 - *swim* is a sideways flat hand near the face.